-The Foundation contributes to the State Employees' Pension Plan (Plan) established by the State to provide benefits for state employees.
+The Foundation contributes to the State Employees' Pension Plan (Plan) established by the State to provide benefits for state employees excluding those who are shared with the Department of Agriculture (Note K).
 The Plan is a cost-sharing multiple employer defined benefit pension plan established in the Delaware Code.
 The Plan prepares separate financial statements.
-All details of the Plan can be obtained by writing to the State Board of Pension Trustees and Office of Pensions, McArdle Building, Suite 41, 860 Silver Lake Boulevard, Dover, Delaware 19904-2402.
+All details of the Plan can be obtained by writing to the State Board of Pension Trustees and Office of Pensions, McArdle Building, Suite #1, 860 Silver Lake Boulevard, Dover, Delaware 19904-2402 or by visiting https://open.omb.delaware.gov/.